 - Forbidden Worlds #15 had the story The Glory Hand as can be seen here.
 In the story the hand points to pirate treasure and a demon bound to the Hand protects the wielder from the curse that guards the treasure.

-- In Hellboy Box of Evil Igor Bromhead uses a Hand to steal a box that had the demon Ualac trapped inside.
-It paralyzes the home owner while Bromhead steals the box right in front of him and Bromhead leaves the Hand behind him forcing the home owner to wait for hours till he could move.
+- In Box of Evil, Igor Bromhead uses a Hand to steal a box that had the demon Ualac trapped inside.
+It paralyzes the homeowner while Bromhead steals the box right in front of him, leaving the Hand behind and forcing his victim to wait for hours before he could move again.

 - Balberith, Hell's Librarian from the Hellraiser comics created a Hand from the man who summoned her that turned her invisible.